Hibari-K/Xvfb_draw/README.md

 * vncviewer

 ## Setup
-If you've not install packages in Dependency, install them
+If you've not install packages in *Dependency*, install them as follows:
 ```
 $ sudo apt install xvfb x11vnc vncviewer
 ```